 What is hepatitis?

+Hepatitis means inflammation of the liver, which can be caused by infection with the hepatitis viruses.
 The liver is a very important organ for filtering the blood and maintaining the body’s nutrition through making proteins and storing vitamins and iron.
-If the liver cannot perform its normal function, serious illness can occur.
+If the liver cannot perform its normal function, it can lead to scarring of the liver, cirrhosis and liver cancer, or even liver failure, causing serious illness.

 Symptoms of hepatitis